 (Image source: Welcome Argentina)

 Start your morning off at one of the most eye-catching cafés you will ever see in the entire world.
-Café Tortoni has been around since 1858, and has welcomed a variety of well-known people including Borges and Albert Einstein.
-The inside features late 19th century decor that continues to stand the test of time.
+Café Tortoni has been around since 1858 and has welcomed a variety of well-known people including Borges and Albert Einstein.
+The inside features late 19th-century decor that continues to stand the test of time.

-The lowest level of Café Tortoni has a large space where you can catch a jazz performance, dance show such as tango, and poetry readings.
+The lowest level of Café Tortoni has a large space where you can catch a jazz performance, a dance show such as tango, and poetry readings.
 It a hot spot for locals and tourist alike, so go ahead, grab a coffee and enjoy a break before you embark on your next site.

 El Ateneo Grand Splendid